Decision-Making: Policies and Ethics in Health Care and Public Health

 - Target youth.
 Influencing the habits of young people can ensure that products are consumed for a lifetime.

 - Offer “safer” versions of the product.
 “Light” cigarettes are generally only light when smoked by the machines that measure nicotine and tar content.
-When humans smoke them, the smoker’s fingers block the ventilation holes.
+When humans smoke them, the smoker’s fingers can block the ventilation holes.
 Low fat cereal alternatives often have higher sugar content than the original products.

 - Create addiction.
 The tobacco industry has modified nicotine levels to make their products more addictive.